 Is there restroom access along the parade routes?

 Public port-a-potties are available for free or for a small fee all along the parade routes.
-You can also download the AirPnP app to find the closest restroom near you.
+Usually businesses will allow you to use a restroom if you are a customer or pay a small fee as well.
 Use a port-a-potty or you’ll end up in a paddy wagon.
 Public urination is illegal and Mardi Gras is no exception.

 What should be on my Mardi Gras bucket list?

 Lucky for you, we made one for you: Mardi Gras Bucket List.